 Your colon is the long, tube-like organ (also known as the large intestine) that helps your body digest food.
 A healthy colon takes the water out of the food you eat, and leaves a solid waste that your body gets rid of through the rectum and anus.
 If you could stretch out the colon, it would be about 6 feet long.
 Cancers are named for the part of the body in which they start to grow.
 Colon cancer is a cancer that grows in the colon.
 This kind of cancer starts as a polyp, or small collection of abnormal cells.
 Polyps do not cause any symptoms for a person.

 Most people begin getting screened for colon cancer when they turn 50 years old.
 However, if you have a personal or family history of colon health problems, you might need to be screened sooner.
-If you are near age 50 and have never been screened for colon cancer, you should talk to your doctor about this important test.
+If you are near age 50 and have never been screened for colon cancer, you should talk to your doctor about which screening option would be best for you.

 New Health Insurance Opportunities:

 There is a new way to obtain health insurance beginning January 1, 2014 through the Affordable Care Act called the Health Insurance Marketplace at Healthcare.gov.
-Enrollment in the federal Health Insurance Marketplace began on October 1, 2013 for health coverage to take effect on January 1, 2014.
 You can call 24 hours a day toll-free at 1-800-318-2596 and hearing impaired callers using TTY/TDD technology can dial 1-855-889-4325 for assistance.
 You can hear more about open enrollment, insurance options available, preventive/wellness benefits, and insurance costs. in addition, by entering your zip code or town at LocalHelp.Healthcare.gov you can find personal help applying for health coverage.